-When apples, crabapples or hawthorn are infected, the infection site on the leaf turns into a yellow/orange spot.
-As the season progresses, this spot will develop further and forms tube-like structures.
+When apples, crabapples, or hawthorn are infected, the infection site on the leaf turns into a yellow/orange spot.
+As the season progresses, this spot will develop further and form tube-like structures.
 The fruit of apples and hawthorns can also be infected.
 Spores are eventually released and will germinate on eastern red-cedars if conditions are correct.
 This alternate host cycle keeps on repeating.

 It should be noted that some apple varieties are more susceptible to cedar-apple rust than others.
 Also, not all junipers are host to cedar-apple rust.
 Chinese junipers (Juniperus chinensis) are not as susceptible to cedar-apple rust as are Eastern Redcedar and its numerous cultivars.
 Control of cedar-apple rust can be obtained by pruning off all galls found on junipers should they be infected.
 However, Eastern Redcedar is a native plant that is quite commonly found in abundance in the wild so it will be impossible to eradicate all sources of spores of cedar-apple rust.

 While removal of Eastern Redcedars near orchard areas will help, control of cedar–apple rust will be best obtained by growing apple varieties that are less susceptible or by spraying with a preventative fungicide spray.
 I must stress that fungicide use will only be preventative, not curative.
 To work, it must be applied before infection takes place on the apple leaf or fruit.
 The fungicide must coat the leaf/fruit to prevent the rust spore from germinating once it lands on the susceptible host plant.
 Normally, making two applications each spring should do the job.
 One should apply when the trees have leafed out but before full bloom and then again at petal fall or shortly thereafter.

 The best fungicide is any product containing the active ingredient: myclobutanil.